22Neves/devsite-docs/guides/qr-code/interoperable-accepting-flow-test.en.md

 --header 'Authorization: Bearer {access_token_wallet}'
 ```

-If the data was sent correctly, the resolution should be similar to the one shown below, where the `status` of the order is `unsupported_qr_code`, indicating that there is currently no information available.
+If the data was sent correctly, the resolution should be similar to the one shown below, where the `status` of the order is `unsupported_qr_code`, indicating that the QR code is invalid.

 ```json
 {